volzotan/MirrorForge/README.md

 ## Installation

 Copy the `addin` directory to your Fusion360 extension folder.
-Install [Blender](https://www.blender.org/download/) and the [BlendLuxCore](https://luxcorerender.org/download/) Blender-Plugin.
+Install [Blender](https://www.blender.org/download/) and the [BlendLuxCore](https://luxcorerender.org/download/) Blender plugin.
-In Blender enable the BlendLuxCore plugin in the plugins-tab in preferences.
+In Blender enable the BlendLuxCore plugin in the plugins tab in preferences.

 Make sure to install a version of Blender which is explicitly supported by LuxCore.